patperry/timsort/README.md

 A variation of the timsort() function - timsort_arg() - has been defined which can pass an additional argument to the comparison function purely for the calling application's own use.
 This is similar to the qsort_r variation of the standard qsort function.

+To build this variation, pass /DUSE_CMP_ARG to the compiler.

+Functions timsort and timsort_arg may be simultaneously included in a program.
+Just build two object files from timsort.c, one with /DUSE_CMP_ARG and one without.